Physicians & Staff

 Dr. Aashish Desai was born and raised in Murfreesboro, Tennessee.
 He graduated with honors from the University of Pennsylvania in Bioengineering.
 He received a medical degree from the University of Tennessee, Memphis and completed his medicine residency at Emory University.
 He completed his fellowship in general and interventional cardiology at the University of Florida.

 Dr. Desai is a Fellow of the American College of Cardiology and Society for Cardiovascular Angiography and Interventions.
 He is board certified in Cardiovascular Disease, Nuclear and Interventional Cardiology.
-Dr. Desai is the former Chief of Cardiology at North Fulton Hospital.

 His interests include invasive and interventional cardiology as well as the new radial heart catheterization procedure, allowing the catheter to be inserted through the wrist instead of the leg, allowing faster recovery time and less complications.

 Dr. Cesar Cruz received his medical school education at the Autonomous University of Tamaulipas in Mexico.
 He then completed an internship at the Emory University School of Medicine, where he would later complete his internal medicine residency, cardiology fellowship and electrophysiology fellowship.
 Dr. Cruz is board-certified in clinical cardiac electrophysiology, adult and cardiac echocardiography, nuclear cardiology, cardiovascular disease, and internal medicine.

 His interests lie in cardiac arrhythmia ablation, atrial fibrillation arrhythmia and pacemaker & defibrillator implantation.